boxed/kodare.net/_posts/2020-09-14-transparent_apis.markdown

 ```

 This is an implementation of `get_feed` with a transparent API.
 You'll first notice that the body of the function is the same trivial code we started with plus a call to `decode()`.
-The `@dispatch` decorator is where the magic happens.
+The `@dispatch` decorator is where the action is.
 You can think of it as setting up a partial application for `requests.request`, but the function being called and the arguments are just defaults, not hard coded.
-So the first argument to `@dispatch` is `fetch__call_target=requests.request` meaning requests.request is the function to call.
-The second argument is `fetch__method='get'` which means that the keyword argument `method` is set to the value `'get'`.
+So the first argument to `@dispatch` is `fetch__call_target=requests.request` meaning requests.request is the function to call, and `fetch` is the name of the partial.
+The second argument is `fetch__method='get'` which means that the keyword argument `method` of the `fetch` partial is set to the value `'get'`.
 Then the last argument is just a callback with a default value.

 Now if we look at some calls of `get_feed`: